How To Improve Embedded Coding With MISRA

 - Prevent the programmer from making common mistakes.

 - Restrict library usage.

-MISRA fulfills these requirements and helps to ensure the quality of software developed with embedded coding.
+MISRA fulfills these requirements and helps to ensure the quality of your software.

 uses Helix QAC to apply MISRA rules and fulfill compliance requirements of EN 50128.
 This ensures that their driverless trains — Lyon Metro — are safe, secure, and reliable.

 For Viveris, accurate code diagnostics are just as important as compliance.

 By using Helix QAC, they get better MISRA C rule coverage than they would with other tools.
 Real problems are identified — and fixed.
 And there are fewer .

 So, their code is better, and their time is better spent.

 Aerospace developers trust MISRA for better code, too.